abelmaniquis/market_watch/README.md

 Market Source is an app built with React and Nodejs.
 It utilizes the Quandl API to allow users to create a watch list of stocks that update daily, and further uses the D3js library to convert data into graphs.

+*NOTE*
+As of 12/22/2016 I am trying to figure out a new way to list all available stock options, until that point

 Use Case
 =============
 This app allows a user to keep track of their stock market investments through their account.
 The app tracks the opening and